hgschmie/pgpsigner/README.md

 available for key signing.

 This command offers file name completion with the <TAB> key.

+The private key ring which can be used by PGPSigner is an Ascii file.

+If you are using gpg2, the command to create the file would be

+gpg2 --export-secret-key -a "your name">  private.key

+where of course you replace "your name" by the name entered with the keys.

 signkey (*) - sets the signing key - Secret key id completion